ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Your UltraSeedbox Linux Terminal - Helpful Commands for Learning Linux.md

 #### Further Info

 For further information regarding specific commands for a particular application run `app-[appname] help`.
-This will provide all sub-commands available for said app.
+This will provide all sub-commands available for the said app.